 If you were not born in Oregon, do be mindful of the birth certificate requirements of your state of birth when filing your court order.
 Currently, Idaho, Tennessee, and Ohio do not provide means for transgender people to alter their birth certificates.
 Kansas has a process for changing the gender marker on a birth certificate, but their Department of Vital Records has no authority to do so.

 What’s Required to Change the Gender Marker on My Driver’s License?

 As of July 2017, Oregon will begin issuing non-binary driver’s licenses and IDs.
-However, it’s unclear if this option will become available on birth certificates in the near future.
+The state also plans to make this option available on birth certificates soon.
 We have created a detailed FAQ with more information on how to obtain a non-binary ID and what to expect when traveling or filling out paperwork — you can read it here.

 Oregon’s Driver’s License Policy & Procedures